Oleksandr Danylyuk (lawyer): Career

 2014 - Advisor to the Chief of the DSS (Department for State Security).

 2014–2015 Ministry of defense of Ukraine.
 Chief Advisor to the Minister of Defense(de facto – Chief of Staff).
-Personal participation in military and special operations in Donbas, in particular, in the recapturing Slavyansk, Kramatorsk and protection of Mariupol.
+Personal participation in military and special operations in Donbas, in particular, in the recapturing Sloviansk, Kramatorsk and protection of Mariupol.

 From 2015: Centre for Defence Reforms, Chairman.
 Development of a number of reforms in the area of national security and defense, including: